-Biochar is essentially charcoal, created from wood or other materials which have been partially burned at very high temperatures in anaerobic conditions to create a stable product which will sequester carbon for many years while rendering benefits to soil and plants.
+Biochar is essentially charcoal, created from wood or other materials which have been roasted at very high temperatures in anaerobic conditions to create a stable product which will sequester carbon for many years while rendering benefits to soil and plants.
+At the Leon County facility the gases produced in the process are captured and recirculated to provide fuel for the process, so very few emissions escape into the atmosphere.

 Benefits of Biochar Additions in Soil